ManishDait/Open-Source-Hackfest/README.md

 ## Code of Conduct

-To maintain a respectful and inclusive community, we follow a [Code of Conduct](link-to-code-of-conduct.md).
+To maintain a respectful and inclusive community, we follow a [Code of Conduct](CODE_OF_CONDUCT.md).
 Please read and adhere to it.

 ## License

-📝 This project is licensed under
+📝 This project is licensed under Apache License 2.0

 ## Acknowledgments